-Rent to earn is the upgraded version of Play to earn.
-This reduces dependency on centralized companies from the Web 2.0 world, and users earn tokens by renting their unused resources to other users.
+Rent-to-earn is the upgraded version of play-to-earn.
+This reduces dependency on centralized companies from the Web2 world, and users earn tokens by renting their unused resources to other users.
 This would create more efficient resource use and incentivize individuals to participate in the network.
 In addition, this model allows the users to rent their unutilized resources to the network, which ultimately benefits the entire ecosystem.
 This would also help the individuals create more efficient resource use and earn tokens in exchange.

 This concept aims to shape the new ecosystem that drives change across the aviation, travel, and tourism industries.